sjdayday/simulated-motion/README.md

 Debugging of the PIPE Petri net java code may require updating the following file: src/main/resources/log4j2.xml  in the PIPECore jar....
+(I haven't figured out a way to override it by putting it in the matlab path, e.g., src/log4j2.xml doesn't work.)

 Questions:  stevedoubleday@gmail.com